-During development, neurons form synapses when their growing axonal and dendritic arbors come into close proximity of each other.
+During development, neurons form synapses when their growing axonal and dendritic arbors come in close proximity to each other.
 Strikingly, neurons retain their capacity for growth and synapse formation (structural plasticity) in the adult brain.
 Dendritic spines and axonal boutons, the pre- and postsynaptic parts of synapses, appear and disappear frequently, accompanied by synapse formation and elimination.
 Lasting alterations in afferent activity to the cortex, such as those caused by retinal lesions, trigger extensive spine dynamics, leading to massive structural adaptations in cortical synaptic connectivity.

 The principles governing structural plasticity are, however, poorly understood.
 Our central hypothesis is that the attempt of neurons to maintain their average electrical activity at a particular level (homeostatic regulation) is a main organizing principle of neuronal networks.
-We conjecture that homeostatic regulation not only guides the formation of networks but also drives the compensatory structural changes following loss of input caused by lesions, stroke and neurodegeneration.
+We conjecture that homeostatic regulation not only guides the formation of networks but also drives the compensatory structural changes following loss of input caused by lesions, stroke, and neurodegeneration.

-To explore the potential implications of homeostatic structural plasticity for the development and reorganization of neuronal networks, we use network models in which each neuron creates new spines and boutons when its level of electrical activity is below a homeostatic set-point, and deletes spines and boutons when its activity is above the set-point.
+To explore the potential implications of homeostatic structural plasticity for the development and reorganization of neuronal networks, we use network models in which each neuron creates new spines and boutons when its level of electrical activity is below a homeostatic set-point and deletes spines and boutons when its activity is above the set-point.
 Synapses are formed by merging spines and boutons.

 Understanding the principles of structural plasticity may inspire novel treatments for stimulating functional repair after brain damage and neurodegeneration.

-To read more, see firing patterns, synapse strengths, neuronal oscillations and learning and memory.
+To read more, see firing patterns, synapse strengths, neuronal oscillations, and learning and memory.

 Our model of homeostatic structural plasticity (Butz and Van Ooyen, 2013; Butz et al., 2014) has been implemented in NEST (see also Diaz-Pier et al., 2016).

-Three key publications on modeling neural development and structural plasticity:
+Listed below are three key publications on modeling neural development and structural plasticity:

 Modeling Neural Development is one of the first books to show how computational and mathematical